RedisLabs/redislabs-docs/content/rs/developing/crdbs/developing-streams-crdb.md

 ### XREADGROUP redirection

-Because every entry that was read using XREADGROUP is acknowledged with XACK after processing it, we modify the XACK redirection to improve performance.
+If the usage pattern is such that every entry that was read using XREADGROUP is acknowledged with XACK after processing it, we can limit the number of messages that are re-read while maintaining a low-rate of the cross-location traffic.
-To limit the number of messages that are re-read and the cross-location traffic, we replicate XACK messages only when all of the read entries are acknowledged.
+To do this, we replicate XACK messages only when all of the read entries are acknowledged.

 For example: